-Çibörek is one of the most well-known börek varieties of Crimea and Central Asia Tatars who migrate to Turkey. ‘Çi’ word means ‘delicious’ in Tatar language and yes, it is a very delicious börek that no one can resist.
+Çibörek is one of the most well-known börek varieties of Crimea and Central Asia Tatars who migrate to Turkey. Çi word means delicious in Tatar language and yes, it is a very delicious börek variety that no one can resist.

 The Tatars are one of the ancient Turkic people who are living in a very wide region today.
 You can find Tatar culture from the Crimea region to Central Asia.
-The Crimea Tatars have migrated to Eskişehir city of Turkey for long time ago and while they are migrating, they have brought their culture and delicious foods with them.
+The Crimea Tatars migrated to Eskişehir city in Turkey for long time ago and while they are migrating, they brought their culture and delicious foods with them too.
 So, if you want to eat the most delicious Çibörek, you need to visit Eskişehir city which is located in the heart of the Anatolia region of Turkey.

 What makes Çibörek so special?

-First of all, it’s the easiest and the fastest cooking börek type that you can find in Turkish cuisine.
+First of all, Ciborek is the easiest and the fastest cooking börek variety that you can find in Turkish cuisine.
 It literally takes 30 minutes to make it ready.
-In Turkish cuisine, there are countless börek types and they are not easy and fast cook as this one.
-People who haven’t eaten ‘börek’ in Turkey before think that all börek varieties are the same because they are all made with dough; however, they are not.
+In Turkish cuisine, there are countless börek varieties and they are not easy and fast to cook as this one.
+People who haven’t eaten börek in Turkey before think that all börek varieties are the same because they are all made with dough; however, they are not.

 For years, we had been spelling the name of this delicious börek wrong in Turkey.
-We were adding ‘ğ’ letter to it and we were spelling it as ‘Çiğ Börek’.
-In English ‘Çiğ’ word means ‘Raw’.
-We are spelling ‘Çiğ’ because while we are making this delicious börek; we are using raw (not cooked) minced meat.
-Due to the similar sound of ‘Çi’ and ‘Çiğ’ words, we have been spelling its name wrong.
+We were adding the ‘ğ’ letter to it and we were spelling it as Çiğ Börek.
+In English, Çiğ word means Raw.
+We are spelling Çiğ because while we are making this delicious börek; we are using raw (not cooked) minced meat.
+Due to the similar sound of Çi and Çiğ words in the Turkish language, we have been spelling its name wrong since the very beginning.
 Thanks to our Tatar friends, who are living in Eskişehir city, have changed our mistake and now we all have started to spell its name right.

 Where to eat Çibörek?

 What is the difference between Çibörek and other börek varieties?